-The printer usually reminds you with an alert whenever you need to perform color calibration, unless you have disabled the alerts.
-However, if the environmental conditions change, the printer will not be aware of it.
+The printer driver usually reminds you with an alert whenever you need to perform color calibration, unless you have disabled the alerts.
+However, there will be no alert if the environmental conditions change.

 You can check the color calibration status of the currently loaded paper at any time by pressing the View loaded paper key on the front panel.
 The status may be one of the following: